Anna SCHLEIMER (PhD)

 President

-Anna is a marine biologist specialised in baleen whale population biology.
+Anna Schleimer is a biologist specialising in baleen whale population biology and quantitative ecology.
 In 2021, she was awarded a joint doctoral degree from the University of Groningen and the University of St Andrews for her thesis entitled “Population biology of fin whales: Applying demographic and evolutionary approaches to studying populations”.
 Her work focused on the estimation of abundance, habitat use, and genetic population structure of fin whales in the North Atlantic and Mediterranean Sea.
 Her research previously led her to the Philippines to study whale sharks at the Large Marine Vertebrates Research Institute.
-As a team member of the Mingan Island Cetacean Study, she studied baleen whales in the Gulf of St. Lawrence.
-Anna enjoys sharing her passion during local outreach events or discovery field courses.
-She is currently working as a freelance population biologist.
+As a team member of the Mingan Island Cetacean Study, she studied baleen whales in the Gulf of St. Lawrence, Québec.
+She has since been working in Luxembourg as a biologist, having embraced more freshwater and terrestrial study species, such as amphibians and pollinators.

 Contact: anna.schleimer@odyssea.lu